HIF1A: Repair, regeneration and rejuvenation

 In normal circumstances after injury HIF1A is degraded by prolyl hydroxylases (PHDs).
 In June 2015, scientists found that the continued up-regulation of HIF1A via PHD inhibitors regenerates lost or damaged tissue in mammals that have a repair response; and the continued down-regulation of HIF1A results in healing with a scarring response in mammals with a previous regenerative response to the loss of tissue.
 The act of regulating HIF1A can either turn off, or turn on the key processes of mammalian regeneration.
 One such regenerative process in which HIF1A is involved is peripheral nerve regeneration.
 Following axon injury, HIF1A activates VEGFA to promote regeneration and functional recovery.
 HIF1A also controls skin healing.
 Researchers at the Stanford University School of Medicine demonstrated that HIF1A activation was able to prevent and treat chronic wounds in diabetic and aged mice.
 Not only did the wounds in the mice heal more quickly, but the quality of the new skin was even better than the original.
 Additionally the regenerative effect of HIF-1A modulation on aged skin cells was described and a rejuvenating effect on aged facial skin was demonstrated in patients.
 HIF modulation has also been linked to a beneficial effect on hair loss.
-The biotech company Tomorrowlabs GmbH, founded in Vienna in 2016 by the physician Dominik Duscher and pharmacologist Dominik Thor, makes use of this mechanism.
-Based on the patent-pending HSF ("HIF strengthening factor") active ingredient, products have been developed that are supposed to promote skin and hair regeneration.